Best Industries for Job Security in 2024

 Times are tough, and they’re going to get tougher.

-On the heels of a global pandemic, we’re experiencing global supply chain shortages, runaway inflation, and market crashes that wiped out any of the past years’ bull market gains.
+On the heels of a global pandemic, we experienced global supply chain shortages, runaway inflation, and market crashes.
+Since then, we’ve been limping along with minor divergences.

-On the bright side, though, the job markets have never been better.
+On the bright side, though, the job market has been improving.
 According to the US Bureau of Labor Statistics, unemployment spiked at the beginning of the Covid-19 pandemic to an April 2020 high of 14.7% before rapidly falling to today’s 3.7%—even lower than pre-pandemic levels.

 Sure, gas and groceries are more expensive, but a healthy job market keeps the cash coming even if the same salary buys a little less each month.